mattyplo/SlimPickins/README.md

 #Setting up for the Database.
 You will need to add a file in the php folder called credentials.php

 You will have to assign the appropriate values to the variables given.
 The file should resemble the following.

-<?php
+Be sure to add php tags.

   $servername = "servername";
   $username = "username";
   $password = "password";
   $dbname = "dbname";
-?>